An introduction to Contemporary Chinese Medical care (Oriental Medicine)

-Contemporary Chinese Medicine works to balance and strengthen you body’s energetic system.
-This treatment approach may be quite “foreign” to you and so you are invited to both educate yourself about Traditional Chinese Medicine and to trust the methods of this ancient healing art.
+Oriental Medicine works to strengthen your body’s innate homeostatic system.
+This treatment approach may be quite “foreign” to you and so you are invited to both educate yourself about Oriental Medicine and to trust the methods of this ancient healing art.
+Contemporary Chinese Medicine is an overlying concept of OM that further views the body with an understanding of the modern day environmental, mental, physical, spiritual and emotional stresses that may occur in a person’s life.

-Your particular response to treatment will depend on many factors including: the nature of your condition, how chronic your illness has become, the general state of your health, and your willingness to participate in the healing process.
+Your particular response to treatment will depend on many factors including the nature of your condition, how chronic your illness has become, the general state of your health, and your willingness to participate in the healing process.
 You should notice a response to the treatments by at least the third or fourth visit.
-During the course of treatment you may notice that seemingly unrelated problems clear up.
+During the course of treatment, you may notice those seemingly unrelated problems clear up.
 These “minor complaints” often times add up to a pattern of illness that can be successfully addressed by Oriental Medicine.

 Here are a few suggestions to help maximize the effectiveness of your treatment:

 - Please try to wear “Acupuncture Friendly” clothing.
-Your practitioner will need to get to different parts of your body; rolling up the pants, the abdominal area, upper chest, neck, your back, your arms, your feet, etc. Loose fitting clothing and under garmets are best.
+Your practitioner will need to get to different parts of your body; rolling up the pants, the abdominal area, upper chest, neck, your back, your arms, your feet, etc. Loose fitting clothing and undergarments are best.

 - Plan to take it easy the day of your treatment.
 It is best if you can schedule a few hours to rest following your treatment.
 Try to avoid engaging in vigorous mental or physical activity for the rest of the day.